speakas/ISEC6000-Assignment1/README.md

 ### ISEC6000 Assignment 1 Task 2 by Adam Abdul Razak 17053473

-## Setting up a kubectl environment for the Saleor microservice
+## Setting up a kubectl environment

 Follow the steps below to set up a kubectl environment on Google Cloud: